NoxPointe/MSC-529-Design-of-Digital-Organizations/User Experience.md

 - Support users' learning styles
 - Encompass design concept that makes sense to users
 - Provide a level of design consistency

+**Effectiveness:** The acuracy and completeness which specified users can achieve specified goals in particular environments.

+**Efficiency:** The resources expanded in relation to the accuracy and completeness of goals achieved.

+**Satisfaction:** The comfort and acceptability of the work system to its users and other people affected by its use.